 Users are not allowed to download or install software on the computer.

-Users should back up their files on CD/DVD or other storage medium, and delete their files from the hard disk.
-Any user data remaining on the hard drive will be removed during routine maintenance by the end of each month without notifying users.
+Users should back up their files on their USB drives or other storage medium, and delete their files from the hard disk.
+Any user data remaining on the hard drive will be removed during routine maintenance by the end of each quarter without notifying users.

 Cancellation of User Privileges